bredikhin/your-own-rfid-gateway-written-in-nodejs/README.md

 further.

-This processing procedure defines the following principles that have to be used while architecturing reader drivers:
+This processing procedure defines the following principles that have to be used while architecturing reader modules:

 - reader module has to print the scanning results as stringified JSON objects, one per line, to its `stdout`;